 Beaver Solutions for Landowners

-Beaver in-stream and challenging your home, garden or enterprise?
-Our beaver crew can bring you practical, ready to implement tools and techniques to manage beaver impacts on your property.
+Is beaver activity challenging your home, garden or enterprise?
+Our beaver crew can bring you practical, ready to implement tools and strategies to manage beaver impacts on your property while reaping the benefits.
 Where cohabitation isn't possible, MBP is equipped to live trap and relocate beavers to another location.

 - Flow Devices to Control Beaver Damming